stanlee5/Algorithm/README.md

 Algorithms
 ==========

-Set of frequently used algorithms in algorithm problem solving contest.
+Basic algorithm sources used in algorithm problem solving contest.